bonsakel/network-monitor-extension/README.md

 - Stores logs locally with a max history of 100 entries
 - Popup shows the 10 most recent requests
 - Clear logs button to reset stored data
+ - Advanced: filtering by domain, export logs as JSON, insert sample data for testing, and retention setting

 How It Works
 ------------